Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/Methodology.md

 Summary paragraph - overview of the type of data and the range of teqniques.
 The

+In this section we will explore the mothodologies which were applied in this project.

 Separate out the data from the techniques

 characteristics of the data should justify which techniques you have chosen: